YanamalaHari/gittutorials/README.md

 ## Introduction
-My Name is Yanamala Sreehari .
+My Name is Yanamala SreeHari .
 This is my  Readme file in my First GitHub Repository.